SuperHouse/TelloMqtt/README.md

 Tella and a wired Ethernet connection to the rest of the network, including an MQTT broker.

-## Dependencies
+## Setup

+Requires Python3.

+Install the required libraries:
 ```
 $ pip install tellopy
 $ pip install paho_mqtt
 ```

-## Setup

-Install the dependencies.

-Configure the address of the MQTT broker by editing tello_mqtt.py.
+Configure the address of your MQTT broker by editing tello_mqtt.py.

-Configure the device to connect to the Tello's WiFi, which is an unprotected network.
+Configure your device to connect to the Tello's WiFi, which is an unprotected network.
 This can usually be done by editing the file "/etc/wpa_supplicant/wpa_supplicant.conf" and putting in an entry similar to: